by Taylor Wolfram, MS, RDN, LDN and Jack Norris, RD, LD

 Collagen Conclusions

 Although our bodies make collagen out of nonessential amino acids that are both endogenous and provided by the diet, the research to date indicates that most people with knee OA could benefit from collagen supplements.
 Despite this research, the Arthritis Foundation says there isn’t enough evidence to claim that collagen supplements will benefit everyone with osteoarthritis (Axtel, 2018).
-They point out that our bodies break down protein we eat into amino acids and it doesn’t matter where amino acids come from.

-This may provide an ethical dilemma for people with knee OA who don’t want to contribute to animal suffering but are searching for a way to alleviate their pain or further deterioration.
-Many vegans compromise in order to take medicines which are usually tested on animals and sometimes have animal ingredients.
+This may provide an ethical dilemma for people with knee OA who don’t want to contribute to animal suffering but want to benefit from collagen supplements.
+Many vegans compromise in order to take medicines that are usually tested on animals and sometimes have animal ingredients.
 It’s possible that the collagen supplements might be slaughterhouse byproducts and so they don’t contribute much to the killing of animals.
-There’s also an argument for compromising a strict vegan lifestyle in order to relieve pressure on others who might be considering going vegan but feel that it’s an all-or-nothing thing for which they must choose nothing or else must forego collagen supplements.

 Eventually, there will probably be synthetic collagen supplements to prevent the need for relying on animal products.
 Until then, we leave it up to each individual as to whether they take collagen supplements for their OA.